imehlhaff/CPC_paper/README.md

 To cite this code in publications and working papers, please use:

-Mehlhaff, Isaac D. "Measuring Political Polarization: The Cluster-Polarization Coefficient," working paper (January 2021).
+Mehlhaff, Isaac D. "Measuring Political Polarization: The Cluster-Polarization Coefficient," working paper (February 2021).

 For BibTeX users: